thomaslenaour/ytrack/subjects/from-string-to-datetime/README.md

 # Instructions

-Write a function `FromStringToDateTime` that returns a DateTime object based on the string of the form 'day/month/year' passed as parameter.
+Write a function `FromStringToDateTime` that returns a DateTime object based on the string of the form 'day/month/year hour:minutes' passed as parameter.

 # Expected Functions